Adrienne Krausz

 The winner of the 1989 Cincinnati World Competition while a student at the Ferenc Liszt Academy, she took part at the 1992 and 1993 Montecarlo Masters, reaching the finals.
 Soon afterwards she was engaged by Georg Solti for a European tour with the Tonhalle Orchester Zürich; she has performed internationally since.
 Subsequently, she took part in both posthumous homages to Solti in Italy (October'97) and England (February'98).
 She has recorded for Hungaroton.

 Selected performance venues - Barbican Centre, Carnegie Hall, Cité de la Musique, Amsterdam Concertgebouw, Munich's Herkulessaal, Lincoln Center for the Performing Arts, Brussels' Palais des Beaux Arts, Paris' Théâtre de la Ville.

-Sir George Solti immediately engaged Miss Krausz for a European tour with the Tonhalle Orchestra of Zürich, following an audition.
+Sir Georg Solti immediately engaged Miss Krausz for a European tour with the Tonhalle Orchestra of Zürich, following an audition.
 In the last interview he gave to the English Magazine “Classic FM” Solti specifically mentioned her as a young pianist about whom he was “extremely enthusiastic, and I very much hope to help her in her career.”
 Following this, Sir George introduced Miss Krausz to the Chimay Foundation Competition in Brussels where she won the first prize by unanimous decision of the jury.
-She was the only pianist to be invited to perform in the Tributes to Sir George Solti presented in Italy and in London.
+She was the only pianist to be invited to perform in the Tributes to Sir Georg Solti presented in Italy and in London.

 Since then, Adrienne Krausz continues to impress the music world with each subsequent performance.

 Born in Hungary, Miss Krausz started the piano at the age of nine and in 1990 graduated from the Franz Liszt Academy in Budapest, where her teachers were György Nádor, György Kurtág and Ferenc Rados.
 She has also studied with Yvonne Lefébure and Lívia Rév.
 Since 1991 she lives in Paris.